 Pain can last less than three to six months (acute), last a long time (chronic) or be severe and intense (breakthrough).
 Pain can come and go with injury, recovery or illness.

 All patients have the right to have their pain managed.
 Proper treatment of pain is necessary for you to achieve the best results during your recovery.

 If you do not think that your pain is being treated well, please tell a member of your health care team.
 He or she will talk with you about your pain and your pain management needs.

-Use the number scale (0 to 10) or the Wong-Baker FACES® Pain Rating Scale to rate your pain.
+Use the number scale (0 to 10) or the Wong-Baker FACES® Pain Rating Scale, both below, to rate your pain.
 This will help the health care team members know how severe your pain is and help them make decisions about how to treat it.

 Since you are the only one who knows where and how severe your pain is, you have an important part in managing your pain.

 If you have pain, tell a member of your health care team.

 All of the following information will help your doctor(s) prescribe the right medicine and therapy for your pain, and avoid serious complications (side effects).
 Tell a member of your health care team:

 All medicines have some side effects, but not everyone gets them.

 When side effects occur, it is usually within a few hours after taking the medicine.
 Most side effects can be managed and go away in time.

 There are many ways to give medicine for pain.
 Your health care team will help you decide which way might be best for you:

 The right pain control can help: